damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 ### 1. Rewrite only what you need to

 We are not rewriting GitLab's frontend entirely in Vue.
 That would be a very bad idea.
-It's not a bad idea for everyone, but is a bad idea for a startup.
+It's not a bad idea for everyone, but it's a bad idea for a startup.
 It would cost a tremendous amount of time and money.
 The existing jQuery code (although some say is uncool) has been tested and works very well.
 There is no need to rewrite functionality that works well, unless there is going to be a major gain.

 We also aren't writing every new thing in Vue.
 You do not need to do this either.
 But, it would be hard to find some part of the UI that would not benefit from even the simplest parts of Vue.